DevSher23/Project4/README.md

     a relevant variable for breast cancer diagnosis, as more severe concavity may be more indicative of malignancy.

-### Once our data was cleaned, we built the ML model.
-We trained and tested the dataset with multiple machine learning algorithms to find the best ML model.
+# Data Model Machine Learning & Data Optimization Machine Learning

+### Python script initializes, trains and evaluates a model
+Used train-test split procedure to estimate the performance of our machine learning algorithm

+### Precision and recall: two evaluation metrics that were used to measure the performance and optimize the model